One of the ways physicians can obtain disability insurance is to buy a policy through a professional association.

 Future increase options allow the insured to increase their coverage in the future as their income grows.
 This is especially important for residents and fellows that will be experiencing significant increases in income in the near future and will need additional coverage.

 Cost of Living Adjustment riders help benefits paid for a disability to keep pace with inflation through annual increases in benefits paid.
-These annual increases are typically a fixed percentage or are tied to an inflation index.
+Commonly referred to as COLA riders for short, these annual increases are typically a fixed percentage or are tied to an inflation index.

 Residual or Partial Disability Benefits